ratwolfzero/Golomb/README.md

 ## Golomb Ruler-Based Fractal Trees

-This project explores **two variants** of Golomb ruler-based fractal trees:
+This project introduces a novel algorithm for generating fractal tree structures based on Golomb ruler sequences.
+By utilizing the unique, non-repetitive intervals of Golomb rulers to define branch lengths and placement, the method creates structured yet non-uniform growth patterns that expand recursively with each depth level.

+Two variants are availabe

-1. **Basic Variant:** Uses a **Golomb ruler to generate fractal-like trees** by defining branch placement.
-The structured yet non-uniform growth pattern creates a unique fractal structure.
+- **Basic Variant:** Uses a **Golomb ruler to generate fractal-like trees** by defining branch placement.

-2. **Enhanced Variant:** Introduces **dynamic branching angles, irregular growth, and glowing effects** for a more visually striking and organic fractal.
+- **Enhanced Variant:** Introduces **dynamic branching angles, irregular growth, and glowing effects** for a more visually striking and organic fractal.

 ### Basic Variant: Structured Fractal Growth